-Producing a consistent good quality finish with 100% coverage is problematic because of the interconnecting nature and onerous weight of the chain.
+Producing a consistently good quality finish with 100% coverage is problematic because of the chain's interconnecting nature and onerous weight.

 Individual link Issues

-The link joints fit together naturally which can potentially create a little area or patch that doesn’t get completely decontaminated before bathing.
+The link joints fit together naturally, potentially creating a little area or patch that isn’t completely decontaminated before bathing.

-This can affect the depth of coverage or lead to impurities in the galvanising finish e.g. black patches.
+This can affect the depth of coverage or lead to impurities in the galvanising finish.

 The link joints present another problem when the chain is dipped into the molten zinc.